About Thumbtrap.org

 Thumbtrap.org exists to name, define, and document a phenomenon most cell phone and smart phone users experience daily but have never had precise language for.

-The term Thumbtrap describes the compulsive scrolling behavioral loop built into smartphones by design.
-It’s the gap between deciding to stop scrolling and realising, moments later, that your thumb never received the stop signal.
 It is not a willpower failure.
-It is the predictable result of three deliberate design mechanisms working in tandem: infinite scroll, variable reward schedules, and personalised algorithm.
+It is the predictable result of three deliberate design mechanisms working in tandem: infinite scroll, variable reward schedules, and personalised algorithms.
 This combination creates an entire new form of screen time, Screen Plus App Time, which is reinforced through a device’s inter-app operability.

 This site is the canonical reference home for the Thumbtrap concept, its research series, and its ongoing development.